Ria424/developers-animatesdk-docs/Flash_object/Flash_summary.md

 ## Property summary

-The following properties can be used with the flash object.
+The following properties can be used with the Flash object.

 | **Property** | **Description** |
 | --- | --- |